pgRouting/workshop/docs/un_sdg/chapter_3_sdg3.rst

 **5. Removing the unwanted edges**

-In ``roads_ways`` table (edge table) ``source`` and ``target`` have the ``id`` of the vertices from whre the edge starts and ends.
+In ``roads_ways`` table (edge table) ``source`` and ``target`` have the ``id`` of the vertices from where the edge starts and ends.
 To delete all the disconnected edges the following query takes the output from the query of Step 4 and deletes all the edges having the same ``source`` as the ``id``.